top of page

 • Excessive granule loss

-• Missing, torn, or curling shingles
+• Missing, torn, or sagging shingles

 • Holes or cracks in shingles